robenkleene/design-references/blend-modes.md

 ## Lighten

-Choose the lighter of the base color and blend color.
+Choose the lighter of each channel of the base color and blend color.

 ![Lighten](assets/blend-mode-lighten.png)